wp-plugins/sunshine-photo-cart/readme.txt

 * Fix - Sharing image on social media had wrong URL
 * Fix - When user returns to site after PayPal payment, take them to their purchase receipt page instead of main Client Galleries page
 * Fix - Improved mobile-friendly styling
+* Fix - Sharing now uses sharethis.com, easier to work with than addthis.com
 * New - Ability to sort images in a gallery based on EXIF "created_date" which is now captured on upload

 = 1.9.6 =